 Instant transfers can be handy – especially in a day and age when we all need to make swift payments.
 But it can sometimes be frustrating go through a lengthy verification process.
-With that in mind, can you make an instant transfer with routing and account number without verification?
+With that in mind, can you make an instant transfer with your routing number and account number without verification?

 What is an instant transfer?

-Instant transfers are e-transfers that complete in real-time.
+Instant transfers are e-transfers for funds that complete in real-time.
 You can make instant transfers any day of the year, at any time of day.
 It’s getting easier to transfer cash, too – thanks to banking apps and e-wallets popping up all around.

 Traditionally, people used to go directly to their banks and request transfers.
-Now, however, it’s far quicker – and just as secure – to transfer money with a smartphone, PC, or tablet.
+Now, however, it’s far quicker – and just as secure – to transfer money instantly with a smartphone, PC, or tablet.
 You just need to make sure you’re using a legitimate program.

 What is verification?